Home > Wetland Training > Vegetation Identification for Wetland Delineation > South

 In addition to 1.6 Rutgers CEUs, this wetland training course is approved for the following credits:

-Certified Public Works Managers - 5 Technical, 5 Management
+NJ Certified Public Works Managers (CPWM): 5 Technical, 5 Management

 ATTENTION HEALTH OFFICERS AND REGISTERED ENVIRONMENTAL HEALTH SPECIALISTS: Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
-Participants who complete this education program will be awarded 12 NJ Public Health Continuing Education Contact Hours (CEs).
+Participants who complete this course wil be awarded 14.0 CEs.

 |Early Registration Fee